TJJanus/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>

 1. How would you explain form validation to someone who has never programmed before?
+I would explain form validation like this: If you were filling out a form on the internet and it asked for your Phone Number, but by mistake you you wrote your home address in the input field, it will throw an error.
+Certain inputs/things the user interacts with require exact matches of the data you put into it.

 1. In 1-2 sentences, define end to end testing.
+E2E testing is what the user basically does everytime they come to your page.
+That would be using all the features on the site to make sure it is working E2E.
+It basically tests the whole entire website instead of just certain functions.

 ## Instructions